webquiza/soundbreak/research-planning-log.md

 - 6:20: Start working on CSS styling with bootstrap.

 * 10:20: Stop working on CSS styling with bootstrap.
 This block of time and commit history included several different styling changes and addition of new components (header and footer).

+#### Saturday, 03/12

+- 10:30: Start researching how to implement Cypress end-to-end testing framework.